openlayers/openlayers/doc/ol3.md

 Questions:

 - Store tile layer extent in TileLayer or in TileGrid?  (not clear)

+Two concepts: tile coordinate system range and and available data extent.
+TileGrid extent is range (or validity extent) of the tile coordinate system.
+TileLayer extent is the available data extent.
+A particular TileGrid may range from 0,0 to 10,10.
+My cache may conform to that grid but I may only have tiles ranging from 2,2 to 8,8.
+When you need to wrap multiple worlds, you pay attention to the TileGrid extent.
+When you need to decide whether or not to bother requesting a tile, you pay attention to the TileLayer extent.

 - Who determines "best" resolution?  (static function?)